 So 10 years and 9 days ago, on October 22, 2004, I wrote a letter to the love of my life that contained these words:

-In that letter I went on to I speak about how it would be hard if he left, but I knew I would continue…a previous loss of children which I write about annually on June 18th every year had done its redemptive work:
+In that letter I went on to I speak about how it would be hard if he left, but I knew I would continue…a previous loss of children which I write about annually on June 18th every year had done its redemptive work.
+I further wrote then:

-I thought I would die, (I remember wishing I would get hit by a bus), I thought the grief would make me go crazy, I thought I couldn’t go on without them coming back and so on.
+I thought I would die.
+(I remember wishing I would get hit by a bus).
+I thought the grief would make me go crazy, I thought I couldn’t go on without them coming back and so on.
 But, as I have the advantage of 20/20 hindsight, I did.
-I still miss them, I still wish it wouldn’t have happened, but I have a good life and found ways to find joy.
-So…to sum up this paragraph, I will go on, and I will find ways of making my life rich and meaningful, even as I struggle…
+I still miss them, I still wish it hadn’t have happened. but I have a good life and found ways to find joy.
+So…to sum up this paragraph, [if you leave], I will go on, and I will find ways of making my life rich and meaningful, even as I struggle…

 The marriage counsellor, the one who helps others connect meaningfully with a partner, lost the connection with hers.

 But today’s challenge, at this conference, was to explore the redemptive perspective of that most terrible experience.